Thomas West, 2nd Baron De La Warr: Biography

 From 1590 to his death he was one of the two Chamberlains of the Exchequer.

 In 1597 he petitioned the House of Lords to have the precedence of the original barony, 1299, on the basis that he actually held the ancient peerage.
 After his claim was admitted, he sometimes referred to himself as 11th Baron.

-Family
+Marriage and issue

 West married, on 19 November 1571, Anne Knollys, daughter of Sir Francis Knollys and Catherine Carey, daughter of William Carey, esquire, by whom he had six sons and eight daughters: